tundish/pity_of_thieves/pot/odric/13_exploration.rst

 {0}

 The |PLAYER_SPOT| is damp and hung with mist.
-Stacks of logs line the way out into the village.
+Stacks of logs line the way out into the town.

 It is Winter and the |PLAYER_SPOT| has been busy.